jess-sys/22Docs/docs/csfml.rst

 		:enabled: :c:type:`sfBool` - ``sfTrue`` to enable, ``sfFalse`` to disable.

-.. c:function:: void sfRenderWindow_setMouseCursorGrabbed(sfRenderWindow *window, sfBool grabbed)

-This function allows you to grab or release the mouse cursor.
-If the cursor is grabbed, it may no longer be moved outside the window's bounds.
-Note that this function is only useful while the window has focus and if it is not in fullscreen mode (fullscreen windows always grab the cursor).

-	**Parameters**

-		:window: :c:type:`sfRenderWindow` - Target render window.

-		:grabbed: :c:type:`sfBool` - ``sfTrue`` to enable, ``sfFalse`` to disable.

 .. c:function:: void sfRenderWindow_setMouseCursorVisible(sfRenderWindow *window, sfBool show)

 This function allows you to hide the mouse cursor on a render window.